Every morning he gets up, his PTs he puts on.

 they never did meet me or you, but protecting us all they did fall.

-This poem was written/submitted by Bettina Sowa.
+This post was submitted by Bettina Sowa.